StefanZander/lecture_notes/kg/lecture/marp/deductive_knowledge.md

 ---
+# Ontology Features for Individuals

+---
 ## Ontology Features for Individuals

-OWL provides the follow features for describing the formal, model-theoretic semantics of individuals.
+OWL provides the following *features* for describing the formal, model-theoretic semantics of individuals.

-**Assertions**: we can assert (binary) relations between individuals using edges such as `Santa Lucía–city➛Santiago`.
+- **Assertions**: we can assert (binary) relations between individuals using edges such as `Santa Lucía–city➛Santiago`.
-Ie., we refer to the condition that the relation is given in the domain graph of the interpretation; if so, the interpretation satisfies the axiom.
+  - Ie., we refer to the condition that the relation is given in the domain graph of the interpretation; if so, the interpretation satisfies the axiom.

-**Same entity**: Based on the OWA, we can state that two terms refer to the same entity
+- **Same entity**: Based on the OWA, we can state that two terms refer to the same entity
-- e.g. `Región V–same as➛Región de Valparaíso` (add example from Sack)
+  - e.g. `Región V–same as➛Región de Valparaíso` (**add example from Sack**)

-**Different from**:  two terms refer to different entities, where, e.g., `Valparaíso–diff. from➛Región de Valparaíso` distinguishes the city from the region of the same name.
+- **Different from**:  two terms refer to different entities, where,
+  - e.g., `Valparaíso–diff. from➛Región de Valparaíso` distinguishes the city from the region of the same name.

-**Negation**: We may also state that a relation does _not hold_ using ==negation==, which can be serialised as a graph using a form of **reification**.
+- **Negation**: We may also state that a relation does _not hold_ using ==negation==, which can be serialised as a graph using a form of **reification**.